Can You Hear Me? (2018 TV series)

 Can You Hear Me?
-(M'entends-tu?) is a French-Canadian television series that is broadcast on Télé-Québec starring Mélissa Bédard, Ève Landry, and Florence Longpré as best friends who live in a low-income neighbourhood of Montreal, Quebec.
-The series premiered in December 2018, and ran for three seasons, concluding in May 2021.
+(M'entends-tu?) is a French-Canadian comedy drama television series broadcast on Télé-Québec starring Mélissa Bédard, Ève Landry, and Florence Longpré as best friends who live in a low-income neighbourhood of Montreal, Quebec.
+The series premiered in December 2018 and ran for three seasons, concluding in May 2021.
 The first two seasons of the show are distributed internationally through Netflix.